Ypnypn/Web/README.md

-#LangName - <a href="http://ypnypn.github.io/LangName/index.html">try it now</a>
+#Brevity

-LangName is a stack-based language based on CJam and Pyth.
+Brevity is a stack-based language based on CJam and Pyth. <a href="http://ypnypn.github.io/Brevity/index.html">Try it now</a>.

+Brevity is implemented in JavaScript and run entirely client-side.
+It has been tested well in Firefox and somewhat in Chrome, but does not work at all in Internet Explorer.

+You can run the official test suite on your browser by visiting http://ypnypn.github.io/Brevity/tests.html.

 ##The encoding

-LangName uses less than 256 characters, from across the Unicode range.
+Brevity uses less than 256 characters, from across the Unicode range.

 On the website, you can simply type these characters from the keyboard, or use the buttons on the right of the page.

-Alternatively, you can use a hex-editor on your computer, and then upload a `.langname` file.
+Alternatively, you can use a hex-editor on your computer, and then upload a `.brevity` file.

 For example, the following hex file: